 But free and open is not just an effective way to distribute software.
 It’s an effective way to make the best product possible.
 Each download is an opportunity for the project to improve and evolve.
 Security gets hardened as users scrutinize the code.
 Reliability and resiliency become more established with rigorous testing across various architectures and environments.
 Its extensibility increases as users experiment with new use cases and build integrations, add-ons, plugins, and frameworks that expand the project’s reach.

-An open source project like Elasticsearch doesn’t become what it is today by hiding it away until the code is perfect.
-It became what it is by dropping it into the incubator that is open source and letting it evolve naturally, download by download.
+A free and open project like Elasticsearch doesn’t become what it is today by hiding it away until the code is perfect.
+It became what it is by dropping it into the incubator that is free and open and letting it evolve naturally, download by download.